Efficient Personalization of Generative Models via Optimal Experimental Design: Experimental Evaluation

 \section{Experimental Evaluation}

-We evaluate our framework to personalize text-to-image generation based on CLIP embeddings \cite{radford2021learningtransferablevisualmodels}.
+We evaluate our framework to personalize text-to-image generation based on CLIP embeddings \cite{radford2021learning}.
 We conduct two types of experiments: (1) a quantitative evaluation using synthetic ground truth (GT) models to simulate user preferences, and (2) an LLM-simulated preference study using GPT-4.1-mini as a human proxy.
+We also validate a vocabulary-free extension using REINFORCE in Appendix \ref{sec:reinforce}.
 The experimental workflow is shown in Figure \ref{fig:human_exp_flow_simple}.

 \looseness -1 \paragraph{Experimental Methodology} We briefly comment on the overall setup; full details are in Appendix Sec.\ \ref{sec:appendix_experimental_details}.
-We construct a prompt in finite-horizon MDP; states are timesteps ($H=6$), actions are design tokens from a fixed vocabulary, and a trajectory yields a prompt.
-We randomly select an initial \emph{base-prompt}, which represent the overall content of the image.
+We construct a prompt in a finite-horizon MDP; states are timesteps ($H=6$), actions are design tokens from a fixed vocabulary, and a trajectory yields a prompt.
+We randomly select an initial \emph{base-prompt}, which represents the overall content of the image.
 Token and prompt features are embedded using CLIP, and preferences are modeled linearly via the Truncated Trajectory Feedback model (see Sec.\ \ref{sec:feedback_models}).
 Design is optimized with the V-design scalarization (Sec.\ \ref{sec:objective}) where the matrix $V$ contains concatenated prompt embeddings of base prompts (see App. \ref{sec:appendix_exp_details_oed} for details).
-A consolidated list of hyperparameters appears in Appendix Table~\ref{tab:hyperparams}.
+A consolidated list of hyperparameters appears in Table~\ref{tab:hyperparams} (Appendix~\ref{sec:appendix_experimental_details}).

 \looseness -1